Jackjan4/SimpleDS3231/README.md

 ## The DS3231

-"The DS3231 is a low-cost, extremely accurate I2C realtime clock (RTC) with an integrated temperaturecompensated crystal oscillator (TCXO) and crystal."
-- DS3231 datasheet
+**"The DS3231 is a low-cost, extremely accurate I2C realtime clock (RTC) with an integrated temperaturecompensated crystal oscillator (TCXO) and crystal."** - DS3231 datasheet